 radiotherapy.

 Japan J Ophthalmology.
-2004 Sep-Oct;48(5):499-502.
+2004.

 To determine the antioxidant role of Ginkgo biloba in preventing

-radiation-induced cataracts in the lens after total-cranium irradiation of
+radiation-induced cataracts in the lens after total-cranium irradiation

-were randomly divided into three groups.
+randomly divided into three groups.
 Group 1 received neither ginkgo

 biloba nor irradiation (control group).
 Group 2 was exposed to

-total-cranium irradiation, and group 3 received total cranium irradiation
+total-cranium irradiation, and group 3 received total cranium

-lipid peroxidation level [malondialdehyde (MDA)].
-RESULTS: Irradiation
+and the lipid peroxidation level [malondialdehyde (MDA)].
+Irradiation

-significantly increased both the MDA level and the activity of GSH-Px, and
+significantly increased both the MDA level and the activity of GSH-Px,

-that protects the rat lens from radiation-induced cataracts.
+antioxidant that protects the rat lens from radiation-induced cataracts.

 Antioxidant micronutrients and cataract: a review of epidemiological